cloudControl/documentation/Guides/Java/Java - Spring.md

 ### Process Type Definition

-exoscale uses the `Procfile` to start the application.
+CloudKilat uses the `Procfile` to start the application.
 The `Procfile` in the project root therefore specifies the command which executes the Jetty Runner:

 ~~~
 web: java $JAVA_OPTS -jar target/dependency/jetty-runner.jar --port $PORT target/*.war